2025 Dallas ICE facility shooting: Perpetrator

 In late 2017, in response to an internet advertisement, Jahn moved to Benton City, Washington, and worked a seasonal job harvesting legal marijuana while living in his car.
 His employer told The New York Times that Jahn "was just a weirdo" and "I could tell he was just lost."
 He said he gave extra work to Jahn because he liked him and felt sorry for him, but eventually laid him off because he was not reliable.
 The man also said Jahn never discussed politics around him.
 Jahn then returned to Texas and got a job installing solar panels on rooftops in 2018, but this job lasted "less than a few months," according to the company.
-The Times found no documentation of Jahn holding any job after his departure from this company in 2019.
+The Times found no documentation of Jahn holding any job after his departure from this company in 2019, which was confirmed by friends interviewed by the Morning News.
+In FBI interviews, his parents said they had been his sole source of support for several years leading up to the shooting, that he had become "obsessed" with artificial intelligence and believed he was suffering from radiation sickness, and he routinely wore cotton gloves because he believed he was allergic to plastic.
+Friends said that he had become withdrawn socially and they were concerned about his mental health, but they did not believe he would have sought help on his own.

 Jahn's brother said that he was not especially interested in politics and had not voiced opinions to his family opposing ICE, stating that "I didn't know he had any political intent at all".
 The brother also said his parents owned a rifle and Jahn knew how to use it but opined "He would not be able to make any shots like that."
 Jahn was a registered independent in Oklahoma and last voted there in November 2024; he also voted in the 2020 Texas Democratic presidential primary in March of that year.
 (Note: At the time of these events, Texas used an open primary system in which a voter was not required to register with a political party before voting in that party's primary election, and supporters of one party could potentially vote in an opposing party's primary to influence the outcome of the general election.)
 According to the Times, Jahn had an extensive online presence including at least two Reddit accounts, but little of his online activity was overtly political; most of it concerned marijuana, cars, video gaming, and South Park.
+Two friends interviewed by the Morning News disbelieved that he had political motivations; one said "He had an independent streak and he could give a f— about party affiliation."